 Who has our favorite historic and cultural tours on Oahu?

-Definitely Iolani Palace or the Bishop Museum near Downtown Honolulu.
+Definitely, Iolani Palace or the Bishop Museum near Downtown Honolulu.

 How can you find the tour with the best island views?